Jay Patel, Security Operations Lead at Prospa, shares six tips for protecting your small business from cyber attacks.

 Prospa’s dedicated in-house cybersecurity team works to ensure customer data is kept safe and secure, and maintains the tools and systems to do so.
 Our Product Security function makes sure our products are built securely, and our Security Operations function monitors and responds to potential security threats.

 Importantly, we only keep the data we need.
-For example, when a customer enters their bank account details so Prospa can quickly assess the appropriateness of a loan, only the data required to support that loan process is accessed.
+For example, when a customer enters their bank account details so Prospa can quickly assess the appropriateness of a loan, we only assess the data required to support that loan process, which enable us to give you an outcome faster, without having the hassle of providing bank statements.

-This does not provide us with your login credentials or passwords, or the ability to access your internet banking, other than to access your banking transaction data linked to that account.
+This means we are not provided with your login credentials or passwords, or the ability to access your internet banking.
+The only data, than is accessed is your banking transaction data linked to that account.

 Neither Prospa nor its valued customers would hope for a data breach – that’s why we take precautions to protect that data at all stages of the process.
 The full details of how we handle your data are covered in our Privacy Policy.